Gastroesophageal Reflux (GER)

 What is the treatment for GER?

-Specific treatment for gastroesophageal reflux will be determined by your baby's doctor based on:
+Specific treatment for gastroesophageal reflux will be determined by your baby's primary care provider based on:

 - Your baby's gestational age, overall health, and medical history